ghkdwlscks/NewsAnalyzer/README.md

 * Include: Keywords to include split by ","
 * Exclude: Keywords to exclude split by ","

-#### FastText Configurations
+#### fastText Configurations

-* FastText model path: Path of FastText model path (either Facebook pretrained model or trained model via NewsAnalyzer)
+* fastText model path: Path of fastText model path (either Facebook pretrained model or trained model via NewsAnalyzer)
 * Enable training: Whether to enable training or not
 * Trained model name: Model name to be saved after training